Liverpool easyJet flight headed to Tenerife met by police

-An easyJet flight from Liverpool was met by police yesterday morning, after disruption between passengers.
+An easyJet flight from Liverpool was met by police after a number of passengers became disruptive during the flight.

 The disruption occurred on Saturday, onboard flight EZY3365 which was travelling from Liverpool to Tenerife, and had to make a priority landing.